-Non-reimbursable (\$1,553,056,000): Costs include Colorado River Division, \$900,277; Indian Distribution Division, \$953,586,745; recreation, \$130,267,211; flood control, \$124,812,200; Pima County flood and erosion control, \$3,500,000; cultural resources, \$45,122,882 contributed investigation costs, \$963,000, and siphon repair costs, \$50.911,629; and environmental enhancement costs, \$288,000.
+Non-reimbursable (\$1,561,469,000): Costs include Colorado River Division, \$900,277; Indian Distribution Division, \$953,586,745; recreation, \$126,641,840; flood control, \$124,750,823; Pima County flood and erosion control, \$3,500,000; cultural resources, \$45,122,882 contributed investigation costs, \$963,000, and siphon repair costs, \$50,911,629; and environmental enhancement costs, \$288,000.
 Also includes \$176,388,949 for construction of the Upper Gila Division which is non-reimbursable under provisions of Public Law 108-451.
-In addition, \$66,315,107 is determined to be non-reimbursable as a result of the Stipulated Settlement negotiated by the Department of Justice.
+In addition, \$78,414,855 is determined to be non-reimbursable as a result of the Stipulated Settlement negotiated by the Department of Justice.
 Historically, based on Reclamation's cost allocation methodology, these costs exceeded the repayment ceiling and were considered reimbursable.
 That was challenged by the Central Arizona Water Conservation District.
 The Department of Justice negotiated a Stipulated Settlement of the very complex repayment litigation between the United States and the Central Arizona Water Conservation District regarding operations and repayment of the Central Arizona Project.
 The judge issued an Order on May 9, 2000 staying litigation for three years to allow all conditions of the Stipulated Settlement to be met.
 On April 9, 2003 CAWCD and the United States agreed to extend the date to complete these conditions.
-A revised Stipulation was approved by the court on April 24, 2003, which extends the date for meeting the conditions and requirements to May 9, 2012.
+A revised Stipulation was approved by the court on April 24, 2003, which extends the date for meeting the conditions and requirements.
 Many issues were at stake beyond the repayment amount.
-The Federal Government received non-monetary assets and benefits which, when added to the risk of continued litigation, are considered adequate compensation in exchange for these unrecoverable costs.
+The Federal Government received nonmonetary assets and benefits which, when added to the risk of continued litigation, are considered adequate compensation in exchange for these unrecoverable costs.
 These non-monetary assets and benefits include, but are not limited to, an increased allocation of Federal water of approximately 200,000 acre-feet which would be available to the Secretary to settle future Indian water right claims, agreement with Central Arizona Water Conservation District on the uses of project revenues and many operational issues including water delivery pricing to tribal water users, clarification of deficiency and completion items, establishment of a fixed interest bearing portion of repayment, and a means to terminate the lengthy and costly litigation.
 Reclamation considers classifying these costs "non-reimbursable" as the most accurate way to describe them.
 They have not been determined as non-reimbursable through the usual application of Reclamation law, but rather as a result of the Stipulated Settlement, which limits the repayment ceiling to \$1,650,000,000.
 Under the Stipulated Settlement, such costs may not be reimbursed to the U.S. Treasury unless future project revenues are sufficient, after meeting numerous other project purposes, to be returned to the Treasury.
 Therefore the amount of project costs that are reimbursable and non-reimbursable will depend on whether the Settlement conditions are met.

-Non-Federal Share (\$265,729,150): Includes \$259,817,072 for the State of California, Department of Water Resources, share of the Joint State-Federal water facilities, under Section 10(b) of Federal-State Contract No. 14-06-200-9755, December 31, 1961, and Sections 9(d) and 30 of Contract No. 14-06-200-9755 Supplement No. 1.
-Includes \$5,550,677 from the State of California for costs of fish and wildlife activities (excluding CVPIA) and \$361,400 for recreation facilities.
+Non-Federal Share (\$853,142,670): Includes \$260,344,749 for the State of California, Department of Water Resources, share of the Joint State-Federal water facilities, under Section 10(b) of Federal-State Contract No. 14-06-200-9755, December 31, 1961, and Sections 9(d) and 30 of Contract No. 14-06-200-9755 Supplement No. 1.
+Includes \$586,880,800 in estimated cost to complete Safety of Dams work at B.F Sisk Dam.
+Includes \$5,555,721 from the State of California for costs of fish and wildlife activities (excluding CVPIA) and \$361,400 for recreation facilities.